-In self-paced online courses, students work more independently, but receive feedback from instructors as they progress through the course, and students may ask questions or request additional feedback via a message board at any time.
+In self-paced online courses, students work more independently, but receive feedback from instructors as they progress through the course, and students may ask questions or request additional feedback via email at any time.

-How long does it take for UEX grades to be posted?
+How long does it take UEX grades to be posted?

 How can I tell if a student is enrolled in a UEX course?

-Advisors should look in the Advisor’s Toolkit under "Course Info/University Extension Courses" for current and past UEX enrollment(s).
-The display for self-paced courses will show a high-level summary, including when the student enrolled, how many assignments have been completed, the numerical grade average and the course expiration or due date.
+Advisors can look in the Advisor’s Toolkit under "Course Info/University Extension Courses" for current and past UEX enrollment(s).
+The display for self-paced courses will show a high-level summary, including when the student enrolled, how many assignments have been completed, the numerical grade average and the course completion date.

 Additional questions related to University Extension advising should be directed to: